 The model for the object called EvaporativeCooler:Indirect:ResearchSpecial has a field for the secondary fan flow rate that can be autosized.

-Secondary Fan Flow Rate
+Secondary Air Design Flow Rate

-The secondary fan is not part of an airstream that is directly modeled in EnergyPlus.
-Because the primary side air flows can be autosized as part of the air system, it is convenent to also scale the size of the secondary flow.
+The secondary air design flow rate is not part of an airstream that is directly modeled in EnergyPlus.
+Because the primary side air flows can be autosized as part of the air system, it is convenient to also scale the size of the secondary flow.
 If the cooler is part of the main loop of a central air system, then the secondary fan flow rate is sized to equal to the main design flow rate.

-s
+User inputs for autosizing scaling factors are included so that when modeling an autosized IEC, all the design values can be scaled off of Primary Design Air Flow Rate.
+User input for Secondary Air Flow Sizing Factor is multiplied by as follows:

+If the cooler is part of the outdoor air path of a central air system, then the secondary air design flow rate is sized to be the maximum of either the design minimum outdoor air flow rate or one-half of the main design flow rate.

-Secondary Fan Power
+Secondary Fan Design Power

+The Secondary Fan Design Power is outosized from secondary air design flow rate and user input for Secondary Fan Sizing Specific Power in units of W/(m3/s) as follows:

 Recirculating Water Design Pump Power

+The Recirculating Water Design Pump Power is sized from secondary air design flow rate and user input for recirculating and spraying Water Pump Power Sizing Factor in units of W/(m3/s) or W-s/m3 and is given by:

+Where,

+= primary air design volume flow rate in m3/s

+= secondary air design volume flow rate in m3/s

+= user specified Secondary air flow sizing factor in units of W/(m3/s) for secondary design air flow rate calculation.

+= user specified secondary air fan sizing specific power in units of W/(m3/s) for design fan power calculation.

+= user specified recirculating and spraying water pump power sizing factor in units of W/(m3/s) for design pump power calculation.

 Direct Evaporative Cooler Special Research Model

 This section summarizes the model implemented in the component EvaporativeCooler:Direct:ResearchSpecial.
-This is a simple constant effectiveness model that, under part load conditions, can modulate so that the air leaving the cooler just meets a drybulb temperature setpoint.
-The algorithm used to determine the changes to the system air proceeds in three steps:
+This model can use a simple constant effectiveness or a variable effectiveness model that, under part load conditions, can modulate so that the air leaving the cooler just meets a drybulb temperature setpoint.
+The algorithm used to determine the changes to the system air proceeds in four steps:

+Calculate the current operatinon effectiveness using effectiveness modifying curve

 calculate full load performance using a part load fraction (PLF)=1 and Equation -9.

 calculate PLF using Equations (10), (11), and (12).